Madhya Pradesh: Economy

 Madhya Pradesh has six Ordnance Factories, four of which are located at Jabalpur (Vehicle Factory, Grey Iron Foundry, Gun Carriage Factory, Ordnance Factory Khamaria) and one each at Katni and Itarsi.
 The factories are run by the Ordnance Factories Board, and manufacture a variety of products for the Indian Armed Forces.

+There are two major Security Press Units of Security Printing and Minting Corporation of India Limited presently operating in the state.
+The first unit is situated in Dewas.
+Also known as Bank Note Press (BNP).
+It is an industrial unit of SPMCIL, established in the year 1974 is wholly owned by Government of India, Ministry of Finance and Department of Economic Affairs.
+BNP Dewas prints Indian Currency Notes (known as Indian Rupee or INR; Symbol: '₹') of denominations ₹50, ₹100, ₹500 and ₹2000 and is capable of printing Bank Notes of any denomination.
+There is also a specialised Security Ink Factory at BNP Dewas which supplies specialised inks for currency and other government approved documents.

+The second unit is a Security Paper Mill was established in 1968 at Hoshangabad.
+It produces papers for banknotes and non–judicial stamps and further prints with new enhanced unit.

 Madhya Pradesh won the 10th National Award for excellent work in Mahatma Gandhi National Rural Employment Guarantee Act, 2005.

 The state's tourism industry is growing, fuelled by wildlife tourism and a number of places of historical and religious significance.
-Sanchi and Khajuraho are frequented by external tourists.
-Besides the major cities, Bhedaghat, Jabalpur, Bhimbetka, Bhojpur, Maheshwar, Mandu, Orchha, Pachmarhi, Kanha, Amarkantak and Ujjain, Tumen Vindhyavasini temple ancient temple.
+Gwalior, Sanchi and Khajuraho are frequented by external tourists.
+Alongwith cities like Bhedaghat, Jabalpur, Bhimbetka, Bhojpur, Maheshwar, Mandu, Orchha, Pachmarhi, Kanha, Amarkantak and Ujjain, Tumen Vindhyavasini temple ancient temple.
 This south facing Ashok Nagar district located in Tuman (Tumvn).